surfscape/tidepool/README.md

-# tidepool
+# Tidepool

-SurfScape official wiki
+The official wiki for the SurfScape project